chywang/TEAL/README.md

 2. s_teal_cls_train.py:  The script for training the SVM based hypernymy relation classifier of S-TEAL.

 3. s_teal_cls_predict.py: The script for making predictions over the test set by S-TEAL.

++ AS-TEAL: Adversarial supervised hypernymy classifier, in the as_teal package

+Inputs

+1. word_vectors_as_teal.txt: The embeddings of all words.

+2. train.txt: The path of the training set.

+3. test.txt: The path of the testing set.

+4. as_probase_pos.txt: The path of the taxonomy enhanced positive training set.

+5. as_probase_neg.txt: The path of the taxonomy enhanced negative training set.

+Codes

+1. semantic_filter.py: The script for extracted semantically related positive and negative training instances (i.e., word pairs) from the Microsoft Concept Graph.

+> NOTE: Due to the large size of the Microsoft Concept Graph, we do not upload the original relations here.
+The project can be found here: https://concept.research.microsoft.com.

+2. as_teal_proj_train.py: The script fro training the projection neural network of AS-TEAL.

+2. as_teal_cls_train.py:  The script for training the SVM based hypernymy relation classifier of AS-TEAL.

+3. as_teal_cls_predict.py: The script for making predictions over the test set by AS-TEAL.

 **Dependencies**